 - The British Council — Eighteen grants of up to £50,000 (USD $75,000) in funds have been awarded to support multidisciplinary research projects between U.K., U.S., and Indian higher education institutions.

 - The Intercultural Innovation Award — The BMW Group Award for Intercultural Innovation, in support of the Alliance of Civilizations, under the auspices of the United Nations (otherwise known as the Intercultural Innovation Award) searches for innovative and sustainable projects around the world that are encouraging dialogue and cooperation among people from different cultural backgrounds using novel and creative methods.

-- Lincoln’s Global Learning in the Classroom program, the University of Nebraska — This programs allows students, via new communication technologies, to globally connect and collaborate with other students.
+- Lincoln’s Global Learning in the Classroom program, the University of Nebraska — This page offers strategies for students to globally connect and collaborate with other students via new communication technologies.

 - Fulbright Foreign Student Program — This program, sponsored by the U.S. Department of State’s, Bureau of Educational and Cultural Affairs, is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.